lzwjava/blog-source/notes/2025-06-28-fix-go-error-macos-en.md

 ---
-title: "Fixing Go Command Not Found on macOS"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Fixing Go Command Not Found on macOS
 translated: false
-generated: true
 ---

 The error message `/bin/sh: go: command not found` indicates that the Go programming language is not installed on your macOS system, or it's not properly configured in your PATH.
 The `make` command is trying to run a Go build process, which requires the Go compiler (`go`).
 Below are the steps to install Go on macOS and resolve this issue.